rana/ora/README.md

 The ora package has no external Go dependencies and is available on GitHub and gopkg.in:

 	go get gopkg.in/rana/ora.v3

+Verify that your PATH environment variable contains the folder where oci.dll is located.
+This is needed to run applications after building.

 ##### Data Types #####